 I will collect you at 9am, after you’ve had breakfast.
 The day starts gently in the tranquil village of Ipplepen, where you will be introduced to some of the key characters behind the story, where they lived, where they worshipped, and where they were buried.
 Then we head down to the charming town of Ashburton to see some other interesting places relevant to the tale.
 After this we head to Holy Trinity Church that sits on a hill above Buckfastleigh.
 Here we find out about evil Squire Richard Cabell III, as well as seeing where he is buried – this is a very spooky place according to my children (I tend to agree with them!).

 After stopping to see Cabell’s manor house (here you send a postcard!), the landscape changes from the gentleness of our Devon lanes and villages, to ‘proper’ Baskerville country – Dartmoor!
-We have lunch at the beautifully located Prince Hall Hotel – always lovely in any weather.
+We have lunch at the ever popular Rugglestone Inn – always lovely in any weather.
 Afterwards we head over to Grimspound to see the iconic Bronze Age settlement, then on to Fox Tor Mire, the inspiration for the very bleak and inhospitable Grimpen Mire in the book.
 You also get to see the tin miners’ cottages, and Dartmoor Prison too.

 If time allows, a cream tea ends the day, before returning to your accommodation at about 5.30pm.